 Mid-range Braavo comprises fashionable apartments with kitchen facilities and standard rooms, all attached to a sports centre and water park.
 Guests are allowed two hours’ free use in the mornings.

 For inexpensive, centrally located and fairly modern hostels, try the Australian-run Red Emperor, a party-centric hostel with singles, doubles, triples and quads also available.

 Tallinn’s Old Town is full of bars.
 Many have terraces and large screens for European and Premier League action.

 Suur-Karja is the street with the highest concentration of venues.
 One of the oldest is the Nimeta Baar, aka the Pub With No Name, a long-time expat favourite.
-On the same street you’ll also find Route 13, an American-style bar-eaterie with an accent on televised sport, while the Dubliner is more pub by rote.
+On the same street, appropriately at No.13, you’ll also find Route 13, an American-style bar-eaterie with an accent on televised sport, while the Dubliner at No.18 is more pub by rote.

 Right on Town Hall Square, Mad Murphy’s is a large and extremely popular haunt, always packed on big-game nights.